pingcap/docs-dm/en/open-api.md

 }'
 ```

-## Pause the relay-log feature for a data source
+## Pause the relay-log feature for data sources

 This API is an asynchronous interface.
 If the request is successful, the status code of the returned body is 200.
 To learn about its latest status, You can [get the status information of a data source](##get-the-status-information-of-a-data-source).